Part 2 of 3 --

 specifically, they claimed the rocket came from Mt.
 Qasioun, which is a SAA stronghold about

 8 km west of Ghouta.
-As Chivers put it, the sarin-rockets
+As Chivers put

 . which sailed over central Damascus and landed in civilian neighborhoods,